Apple reports blockbuster quarter as iPhone sales top estimates

 Analysts on average expect the company to sell 53.43 million iPhones in the current quarter, according to FactSet.

-Analysts had expected revenue of US$77.25 billion, according to Thomson Reuters I/B/E/S.
+Up to Tuesday's close, Apple's shares have gained about 15 percent since mid-November, compared with the 5.3 percent rise in the Dow Jones Industrial Average.

-Up to Tuesday's close, Apple's shares have gained 14.7 percent since mid-November, compared with the 5.3 percent rise in the Dow Jones Industrial Average .
+(This story corrects paragraph 4 to say "more than two-thirds", not "more than three-quarters".)

 - Reuters